k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/01_tdm_architecture.md

 -  Extract tasks, the selected entities are extracted from the source environment and migrated into Fabric.
 The batch process initiates a [Sync](/articles/14_sync_LU_instance/01_sync_LUI_overview.md) of the selected entities into Fabric.
 -  Load task,  the batch process initiates a [Broadway flow](/articles/19_Broadway/02a_broadway_flow_overview.md) which [gets the LUIs](/articles/02_fabric_architecture/04_fabric_commands.md#get-lui-commands) from Fabric, transforms the data if needed, and loads the entities to the selected target environment.

-A dedicated Fabric process checks for completed executions and updates the TDM DB accordingly with the execution status and statistics.
+A dedicated Fabric process checks for completed executions and updates the TDM DB accordingly on the execution's status and statistics.
 In addition, Fabric gets information and statistics on executed tasks into the Fabric TDM LU.

   [<img align="right" width="60" height="54" src="/articles/images/Next.png">](02_tdm_database.md)